Eco Reps are focused on fulfilling two goals:

 - Eco-Reps have a desire and advocate for sustainability and other related issues.

-- They develop sustainability programs and participate in events on both Lawrenceville and Westminster Campuses.
+- They develop sustainability programs and participate in campus events.

-- Eco-Reps think of new ways to make Rider a more sustainability friendly campus.
-Eco-Reps from both campuses (6 at Lawrenceville Campus and 3 at Westminster Campus) work together with ESSC, the Sustainability Coordination Manager, and the Graduate Assistant to Sustainability to organize campus sustainability projects and other special events.
+- Eco-Reps think of new ways to make Rider a more sustainability friendly campus, working together with ESSC, the Sustainability Coordination Manager, and the Graduate Assistant to organize campus sustainability projects and other special events.
 They also work with other student groups and campus departments in order to spread sustainability across campus.

 - Eco-Reps plan, organize and implement information sessions around a sustainability topic of their choice and present it to the Rider University students during specified times throughout the year.

-- Each Eco-Rep is designated to specific dorm buildings on their campus.
-It is their responsibility to keep their dorms informed on upcoming events as well as making sure they are updated on any program or activity that Rider University is participating in such as RecycleMania or energy competitions, as well as regularly collect TerraCycle from their bathrooms.
+- Each Eco-Rep is designated to specific residence halls and Greek buildings on their campus.
+It is their responsibility to keep their dorms informed on upcoming events and updated on programs such as RecycleMania or energy competitions, as well as regularly collect TerraCycle from their bathrooms.

 Check out the Eco-Rep’s Facebook pages for daily updates and Go Green Info!

 - Alison Fisher – senior, Musical Theatre major